Even though you can do for yourself almost anything a travel agency can

 Airlines used to pay travel agencies a commissiontypically 10 percent

-of the ticket priceon the airline tickets they sold.
-Agencies could survive
+of the ticket priceon the tickets they sold.
+Agencies could survive solely

 Pre-Internet Age, if you wanted to find out airfares and hotel rates and

-availability from a variety of providers, you could either call every one
+availability from a variety of providers, you either had to call them all

-of them yourselfor contact a travel agency, which could access all the
+yourself or contact a travel agency, which could access all the information

 Its all different now.
 Except for corporate travel, airlines pay no commissions.

-And consumers can shop till they drop on the Internet, checking price and
+And consumers can shop till they drop on the Internet, checking prices

-availability of multiple airlines, hotels, and other providers at a single
+and availability of multiple airlines, hotels, and other providers at a

 Agencies still receive commissions on hotel bookings (typically five to